itchio/itch-docs/developing/getting-started.md

 By having your code editor and the app open side to side, you can quickly iterate on the looks of a React component.

-### The .cache folder

-If you tune `src/init.js` to change some parcel parameters, you may have to remove the `.cache` folder.
-If you're feeling paranoid, you can also wipe `app`, and `dist`.

 ## Code style

 We use [prettier](https://www.npmjs.com/package/prettier) to make sure the codebase has a consistent style.